microsoft/aici/README.md

 - you can use the provided PyCtrl, JsCtrl or DeclCtrl on a remote server;
   no devcontainer is required in that case; [more info](proxy.md)
-- you can modify one of the provided VMs or build a new one;
+- you can modify one of the provided controllers or build a new one;
   this typically requires rust, and the preferred way to work with it is to use the provided **AICI Client-side** devcontainer - it should work on any machine with Docker and VSCode
 - if you want to run the inference server (rllm) locally, use the **AICI with CUDA** container;